Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

 ## Downloading from another website

-To download data from a website other than the default website:
+To download data from a website other than the default website, you'll need to get the root CA certificate from the website, and modify the sample to use the new website and its certificate.

+### Download the root CA certificate

+If the website uses SSL, you may need to use a different root CA certificate.
+TO download the certificate from the website, follow these instructions:

+1. Open the browser and click the Secure icon, which is a padlock in the address bar.
+1. Select Certificate.
+1. Open the Certification Path tab.
+1. Select the top certificate in the hierarchy and then select View Certificate.
+1. Open the Details tab and select Copy to File.
+1. In the Certificate Export Wizard, click Next.
+1. Select the Base-64 encoded X.509 (.CER) format and then click Next.
+1. Type the file name to which to export the certificate and then click Next.
+1. Click Finish to complete the wizard.
+1. Rename the downloaded certificate file to have the .pem extension.

+### Modify the sample to use the new website

-1. If you haven't already done so, add the URL to the *AllowedConnections* capability of the application manifest.
+1. If you haven't already done so, add the hostname to the AllowedConnections capability of the application manifest.

-2. Open main.c, and then go to the following statement.
+1. Open main.c, go to the following statement, and change `example.com` to the URL of the website you want to connect to.

     ```c
     if ((res = curl_easy_setopt(curlHandle, CURLOPT_URL, "https://example.com")) != CURLE_OK) {